elpete/CFCollection/README.md

 ### groupBy
 Returns a struct where the keys are the value of the field passed in and the values are collection items that share the same value of the given key.

+The key can be the name of a property.
+The accessor will be called behind the scenes.

 ```cfc
 var collection = new models.Collection( [